RamOmri/Mancala-MiniMax/README.md

 # Mancala-MiniMax

-Implementation of the minimax algorithm to win a simulation of the game Mancala
+A program I made for a course in university Implementation of the minimax algorithm to win a simulation of the game Mancala

 To run the program call  ```javac Mancala.java```